Up to 60% off sofas & mattresses — limited‑time deals.

 Is the Larkinhurst sofa real leather?

-No. It uses a leather-look upholstery, so you get the rustic look without genuine leather maintenance.
+No. It uses leather-look faux leather upholstery, so you get the rustic appearance without genuine leather maintenance.

 How firm is the Larkinhurst sofa?

 It sits on the supportive side.
-The cushions hold you up rather than letting you sink in, which works well for everyday sitting but not for shoppers who want a plush lounge feel.
+The cushions hold you up instead of letting you sink in, which works well for everyday sitting but not for shoppers who want a plush lounge feel.

 Does the sleeper version feel comfortable for guests?

 It works for occasional overnight use.
-The mattress is thinner and tends to sleep warmer than a standard bed, so it is best suited to shorter stays.
+The mattress is thinner and warmer than a standard bed, so it is better for short stays than frequent guests.

 What room size is best for the sectional?

 Both sectionals need space around them.
-The 2-piece fits best in medium-to-large rooms, while the 3-piece makes the most sense in larger living rooms with clear walkways.
+The 2-piece fits best in medium-to-large rooms, while the 3-piece belongs in larger living rooms with clear walkways and enough space for a sectional sofa.

 Previous post